Mdtoufiqueal/Mdtoufiqueal/README.md

 - 👋 Hi, I’m @Mdtoufiqueal
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently proficient in web development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 2014toufiquealam@gmail.com